roryquennev/Elk-Stack-Project/Kibana Investigation Activity/README.md

 - Before you hand over the server to the IR team, your senior architect has asked you to verify the ELK server is working as expected and pulling both logs and metrics from the pentesting web servers.

+**Your Task**: Generate a high amount of failed SSH login attempts and verify that Kibana is picking up this activity.

+---

+#### Instructions

+One way we can generate logs of interest is to create some failed SSH logins on our servers.

+- The only environment that holds our SSH keys is our Ansible container.
+Attempting to create an SSH connection from any other environment will trigger a log entry.
+- We can also create a log entry by attempting to log in with the wrong username.
+- Note: A successful SSH login also creates a log entry, but here we will focus on failed logins.

+We can easily do this by trying to SSH to a web machine from our jump box directly without using the Ansible container.

 1. Start by logging into your jump-box.

-        - Run: `ssh username@ip.of.web.vm`

-        - You should receive an error:

-                ```bash
-                sysadmin@Jump-Box-Provisioner:~$ ssh sysadmin@10.0.0.5
-                sysadmin@10.0.0.5: Permission denied (publickey).
-                ```

-        - This error was also logged and sent to Kibana.

 2. Run the failed SSH command in a loop to generate failed login log entries.

-         - You can use a bash `for` or `while` loop, directly on the command line, to repeatedly run the SSH command.
+    - while :; do ssh -T ansible@10.0.0.5; done

 3. Search through the logs in Kibana to locate your generated failed login attempts.

-**Bonus**: Create a nested loop that generates SSH login attempts across all three of your VM's.
+**Bonus**: Create a nested loop that generates SSH login attempts across all three of your VM's:
+    - while :; do ssh -T ansible@10.0.0.5 | ssh -T ansible@10.0.0.6 | ssh -T ansible@10.0.0.10; done

 </details>